 Oregon’s pitching staff excelled under Stiles’ tutelage.
 Sherfy earned All-America honors, as well as first-team All-Pac-12 recognition, after setting a new school record with 19 saves.
 His work out of the bullpen made him a finalist for the 2012 NCBWA Stopper of the Year award after he compiled a 5-3 record with a 2.20 ERA.

-Starter Alex Keudell was also a Golden Spikes Semifinalist after finishing with an 11-5 record and a 2.38 ERA.
+Keudell was also a Golden Spikes semifinalist after finishing with an 11-5 record and a 2.38 ERA.
 Freshman starter Reed was named a Louisville Slugger Freshman All-American, while claiming honorable mention all-conference honors after finishing the season with an 8-4 record and a 2.92 ERA.

 Stiles spent the 2011 season as the head coach at Lane Community College in Eugene.
 The Titans finished the year with a 26-20 overall record, and advanced to the quarterfinals of the Northwest Athletic Association of Community Colleges Tournament after earning the playoff spot by way of a second-place finish in the South Division with a 19-11 record.